Pandoro Cake an Italian Christmas Tradition

 unsalted butter for the tins

-The name literally translates as ‘golden bread’ (pan d’oro), and its 18th century origins were as a delicacy for the Venetian aristocracy; with its refined flour and enriched dough, the common people could only dream of what it tasted like.
-I’ve chosen to bake two pandoros at the same time, to make efficient use of both the time and effort put into mixing, and the heat of your oven.
-They store well, and make impressive yet relatively inexpensive gifts with very little packaging – that is, if you can bear to give one away.
+Pandoro translates as ‘golden bread’ (pan d’oro), and its 18th century origins were as a delicacy for the Venetian aristocracy; with its refined flour and enriched dough, the common people could only dream of what it tasted like.
+They store well, and make impressive yet relatively inexpensive gifts with very little packaging.
 You will need our special BakeryBits Pandoro tin, which gives the cake a beautiful shape when baked.
+Note that our recipe is for 2x750g or 3x500g cakes.

-Don’t be put off making this recipe by its length, or the fact that there are several separate stages; I promise that it is not complicated to make and I have included advice and guidance so you understand what is going on at each stage.
+Don’t be put off making this recipe by its length, or the fact that there are several separate stages; it is not complicated to make, just follow the steps.
+You really need a mixer for this one.

 Method